arthurfurlan/msh/README.md

 # msh
-msh is command line script used as wrapper to run "mosh" if available with "ssh" as a fallback.
+msh is command line script used as wrapper to run "mosh" with "ssh" as a fallback... because life is too short to manually test both of them.

 ## Usage